Skip to content

 As with all mortgage applications, the lender will take into account your income, regular outgoings, if you have any debt and your credit score.
 This will influence whether or not they deem you a suitable candidate for a 95% mortgage.

-It is worth noting that it may be the case that upon applying for your Mortgage in Principle, that you are not eligible for a 95% mortgage.
+It is worth noting that it may be the case that upon applying for your Mortgage in Principle, you are not eligible for a 95% mortgage.
 But, if your circumstances - and most importantly - your credit score improves, the lender may consider offering you a 95% mortgage when it comes to the official mortgage application.

 Advantages and Disadvantages

-The main advantage of 95% Mortgages is that they open up the property market to those struggling to save a larger deposit.
+The main advantage of 95% mortgages is that they open up the property market to those struggling to save a larger deposit.
 Many other mortgage products will require a minimum 10% deposit, which for those finding it a challenge to save or those on a low-wage, can often feel impossible.

 AdvantagesDisadvantages